RetailMeNot/TestRailSDK/Migration and New Features Guide v1.1.md

 Now supports getting configurations.
 Method is `getConfigurations();`

 ### Add Configuration:
 Now supports adding a configuration.
-Method is `public void addConfig(Configuration configuration, int configGroupId);`
+Method is `public void addConfig(String name, int configGroupId);`

 ### Add Configuration Group:
 Now supports adding a configuration group.
-Method is `getConfigGroup(ConfigurationGroup configurationGroup, int projectId);`
+Method is `getConfigGroup(String name, int projectId);`

 ### Update Configuration Group:
 Now supports updating a configuration group.
-Method is `updateConfigGroup(ConfigurationGroup configuration, int configGroupId);`
+Method is `updateConfigGroup(String name, int configGroupId);`

 ### Update Configuration:
 Now supports updating a configuration.
-Method is `updateConfig(Configuration configuration, int configId);`
+Method is `updateConfig(String name, int configId);`

 ### Delete Configuration Group:
 Now supports deleting a configuration group.
-Method is `deleteConfigGroup(ConfigurationGroup configuration, int configGroupId);` **Please note: Deleting a configuration group cannot be undone and also permanently deletes all configurations in this group.
+Method is `deleteConfigGroup(int configGroupId);` **Please note: Deleting a configuration group cannot be undone and also permanently deletes all configurations in this group.
 It does not, however, affect closed test plans/runs, or active test plans/runs unless they are updated.**

 ### Delete Configuration:
 Now supports deleting a configuration.
-Method is `deleteConfig(Configuration configuration, int configId);` **Please note: Deleting a configuration cannot be undone.
+Method is `deleteConfig(int configId);` **Please note: Deleting a configuration cannot be undone.
 It does not, however, affect closed test plans/runs, or active test plans/runs unless they are updated.**

 ## Milestones
 ### Get Milestone: